Why Am I So Angry ? | Mum Rage and the Mental Load Explained

 It was about everything that came before it.

-That sudden rush of anger that felt bigger than the moment deserved.
+The sudden rush of anger that felt bigger than the moment deserved.

 What's Really Happening in Your Brain and Nervous System